 Tenders will be received up to the time and date stated.
 Please ensure that your tender is delivered no later than the appointed time on the appointed date.
 STSC does not undertake to consider tenders received after that time.
 STSC requires tenders to remain valid for a period indicated in the specification of requirements.

 STSC shall have the right to disqualify a bidder from the procurement if they fail to fully complete their response, or do not return all of the fully completed documentation and declarations requested in this ITT.
 STSC shall also have the right to disqualify you if it later becomes aware of any omission or misrepresentation in your response to any question within this invitation to tender.
 If you require further information concerning the tender process, or the nature of the proposed email procurement@stscltd.co.uk.
-All questions should be submitted by 9th August questions submitted after this date may not be answered.
-Should questions arise during the tendering period, which in our judgement are of material significance, we will publish these questions with our formal reply by August on Contracts Finder.
+All questions should be submitted by date 9th August questions submitted after this date may not be answered.
+Should questions arise during the tendering period, which in our judgement are of material significance, we will publish these questions with our formal reply by 17th August on Contracts Finder.
 All contractors should then take that reply into consideration when preparing their own bids, and we will evaluate bids on the assumption that they have done so.

 You will not be entitled to claim from STSC any costs or expenses that you may incur in preparing your tender whether or not you’re tender is successful.